AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

 - [Other Requirements 📌📌](#other-requirements-)
 - [License ✒️](#license-)

-# Features ⚔️
+## Features ⚔️

 The Maverick RSI Strategy comes with various features to facilitate automated trading and backtesting.
 Below are the current features of the strategy and upcoming features planned for future updates:

-## Current Features 📦
+### Current Features 📦

 - [x] ⚡️ **RSI Sell Strategy**: The strategy is based on the Relative Strength Index (RSI) indicator and executes sell trades when specific RSI conditions are met.

 - [x] ⚡️ **Automated Trading**: The strategy automatically monitors the market for sell trade opportunities and executes trades without manual intervention.

-- [x] ⚡️ **Backtesting**: The `backtest.ipynb` Jupyter notebook allows you to perform backtesting using historical price data to evaluate the strategy's performance.
+- [x] ⚡️ **Backtesting**: The `latest/backtest.ipynb` Jupyter notebook allows you to perform backtesting using historical price data to evaluate the strategy's performance.

 - [x] ⚡️ **Performance Visualization**: Backtest results are visualized with performance charts showcasing account balance and profit over time.

 - [x] ⚡️ **Telegram Signal**: Receive Telegram messages with trade notifications when a sell trade is executed.

-- [x] ⚡️ **Help Function**: The `help()` function provides a quick overview of how to run the program and set up the Telegram bot.
+- [x] ⚡️ **Help Function**: The `Strategy/maverick_rsi_v3.py` script provides a help function that gives an overview of how to run the program and set up the Telegram bot.

-## Upcoming Features 📥
+### Upcoming Features 📥

 - [ ] 📣 **Buy Strategy**: Implementation of a buy strategy based on the RSI indicator to execute buy trades when specific conditions are met.

-- [ ] 📣 **Add Telegram commands**: Increase the number of telegram commands eg: A command to know the total number of trades, profit for a giving date or period of time.
+- [ ] 📣 **Add Telegram commands**: Increase the number of telegram commands, e.g., a command to know the total number of trades, profit for a given date or period of time.

 - [ ] 📣 **Improved Risk Management**: Enhanced risk management techniques to optimize trade size and minimize potential losses.